 - Intentionally venting refrigerant is prohibited.
 Low-loss fittings must be used to limit the amount of refrigerant released while purging, connecting, or disconnecting air conditioners.

 - Service professionals must do their best to recapture, recycle and dispose of refrigerant safely.

 - Air conditioners and other appliances that use refrigerant must be disposed of according to the EPA’s disposal rules.

 - Refrigerant leaks must be repaired within 30 days.

-- Only licensed heating, ventilation, and air conditioning (HVAC) companies and technicians can purchase refrigerant.
+- Only licensed heating, ventilation, and air conditioning (HVAC) companies and service professionals can purchase refrigerants.

-- Violation of these and other refrigerant regulations result in harsh punishments from the EPA, including fees of up to $37,500 per day.
+- Violation of these and other refrigerant regulations results in harsh punishments from the EPA, including fees of up to $37,500 per day.

 Should You Upgrade Your AC Unit?

 Check your air conditioner’s exterior component.
 If it lists R22, you’re cooling with an outdated, environmentally hazardous refrigerant.
 The EPA doesn’t require you to upgrade your equipment immediately.
-However, if a refrigerant leak occurs, repair may not be possible as R22 will become increasingly difficult to find.
+However, a repair is no longer possible if a refrigerant leak occurs, as R22 is no longer available in the United States.
 Additionally, R22 and R410A are not interchangeable.

-Instead of waiting for your older unit to break down consider upgrading now.
-You’ll find that the increased efficiency and reliability are worth the investment.
+Instead of waiting for your older unit to break down, consider upgrading now.
+You’ll find that the increased efficiency and reliability are worth the initial investment.
 Contact your nearest Aire Serv® location for assistance.
-We offer free estimates, accurate sizing, flexible financing options and extended warranty plans for the best upgrade experience possible.
+We offer free estimates, accurate sizing, flexible financing options, and extended warranty plans for the best upgrade experience possible.